Orcapt/orca-pip/docs/guides/LAMBDA_DEPLOY_GUIDE.md

 Deploy complete! 🚀
 ```

-You can re-run `lexia ship` any time to update code or environment variables.
+You can re-run `orca ship` any time to update code or environment variables.

 ---